ST7677/Udacity-Airbnb/README.md

 There are 4 files available in the project
 1. Readme.md (this file)
 2. Seattle_airbnb.ipynb (the python Notebook)
-3. Calendar.csv (data file about booking information in Seattle)
+3. Calendar.csv (data file about booking information in Seattle).
+This is truncated 19MB version of original 35MB file, due to GitHub file upload size limitation.
 4. Listings.csv (data file about Information about the houses in Seattle)

 ## Results